tlanettepollard/Dine-Restaurant-Site-TLP/notes.md

 06/13/2021: I think I have the background images set.
 I read on web.dev about using media queries to add different sized images.
 I also took grid off of the site.
 Will focus on flex.

 06/14/2021: I learned that it's best to use px for media queries.
+06/19/2021: Learned about using transform/translate to position elements instead of margin.

 ************************
 Reservations.scss